GroundNG/VibeShift/README.md

 1.  **Record new test flows:** Describe a user journey in natural language, and the agent will interact with the browser (using Playwright) under AI guidance to generate a reproducible test script (JSON format).
 2.  **Execute existing tests:** Run previously recorded test scripts to perform regression testing, ensuring new code changes haven't broken existing functionality.
-3.  **Discover potential test steps:** Crawl a website, analyze pages using vision and DOM structure, and ask an LLM (Google Gemini) to suggest relevant test steps for different pages.
+3.  **Discover potential test steps:** Crawl a website, analyze pages using vision and DOM structure, and ask an LLM to suggest relevant test steps for different pages.

 This creates a tighter feedback loop, automating the testing process and allowing the AI assistant (and the developer) to quickly identify and fix issues or regressions.